departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Production environment**

-* 23/04/2020 09:12 to 10:00: Production environment partially unavailable for 48 mins due to planned release
+* 23/04/2020 09:12 to 10:00: Production environment partially unavailable for 48 mins due to planned release.

 **Sandbox environment**

-* 16/04/2020 12:58 to 13:35: Sandbox environment partially unavailable for 37 mins due to planned release
+* 16/04/2020 12:58 to 13:35: Sandbox environment partially unavailable for 37 mins due to planned release.

 ****